RTEMS/rtems-docs/posix_users/files_and_directory.rst

 The permissions are modified by the process's ``umask`` in the usual way: the permissions of the created node are ``(mode & ~umask)``.

-The file type should be one of ``S_IFREG``, ``S_IFCHR``, ``S_IFBLK`` and``S_IFIFO`` to specify a normal file (which will be created empty), character special file, block special file or FIFO (named pipe), respectively, or zero, which will create a normal file.
+The file type should be one of ``S_IFREG``, ``S_IFCHR``, ``S_IFBLK`` and ``S_IFIFO`` to specify a normal file (which will be created empty), character special file, block special file or FIFO (named pipe), respectively, or zero, which will create a normal file.

 If the file type is ``S_IFCHR`` or ``S_IFBLK`` then ``dev`` specifies the major and minor numbers of the newly created device special file; otherwise it is ignored.

 The newly created node will be owned by the effective uid of the process.
 If the directory containing the node has the set group id bit set, or if the filesystem is mounted with BSD group semantics, the new node will inherit the group ownership from its parent directory; otherwise it will be owned by the effective gid of the process.

 **NOTES:**

 NONE

-..
-COMMENT: COPYRIGHT (c) 1988-2002.

-..
-COMMENT: On-Line Applications Research Corporation (OAR).

-..
-COMMENT: All rights reserved.